-Winter weather and howling winds are bad news for a pre-weakened fence line.
-Whether you're a skilled hand at DIY or you need to seek a professional contractor, fence repair is something we all want to avoid.
+Wintry weather and howling winds are bad news for a pre-weakened fence line.
+Whether you're a skilled hand at DIY or you need to seek a professional fencing contractor, fence repair is something we all want to avoid.
 Fortunately, there are several steps you can take to keep your fence line strong and protected in the face of high winds.
 Read our guide on repairing your fence if it's failed and how to reinforce it against future storms.

-As winter weather sweeps across the UK, so do strong winds with the potential to damage your fence line.
+As stormy weather sweeps across the UK, so do strong winds with the potential to damage your fence line.
 If you're reading this, we suspect your fence may have already failed.
 Thankfully, our experts have written a guide on repairing your fence and protecting against future problems.

 Our number one top tip above anything else is to buy quality, as spending a little extra now will pay dividends in the future.
 Taking the time to protect your timber fence posts with Postsaver Pro-sleeves, for example, will save you a great deal of money in the long run.
 Read on for our step by step guide on what to do if your fence has failed.